Children's Comprehensive Bible Question Quiz

 Who was king when Jesus was born?

 a.
-Saul, the very first king, reigned during the time of his birth.
+Saul, the very first king, reigned at the time of his birth.

 b.
 Solomon, the wisest king, oversaw the birth of Jesus.